Introduction

 But it’s about much more than just code; it’s about enterprise AI.
 Does simply calling a chat completion API mean that your system is part of the LLM revolution?
 On the one hand…technically, of course…but with the other hand having a firm grasp on Foundry, you’ll quickly learn that it’s much bigger than that.

-With Foundry implemented as an Azure resource, we can integrate it into the cloud architectures we’ve been leveraging for years using the tools we’ve been mastering for decades.
+Since Foundry has been implemented as an Azure resource, we can integrate it into the cloud architectures we’ve been leveraging for years using the tools we’ve been mastering for decades.
 This means RBAC, model deployments, APIs, observability, and a plethora of other tools built into Foundry can make our agents robust, scalable, and production ready for large scale releases to our users.

 By treating Foundry as simply another PaaS component that we can include in our existing resource groups, deploy with our existing Azure CLI scrips, secure with our existing Entra ID configuration, and monitor with our existing telemetry tools, we can do much more than simply implement agentic user stories; we can manage an entire ecosystem of AI infrastructure and naturally layer it into our new or existing apps and let it keep our systems surfing atop the crest of the LLM wave.